Curves on Heisenberg invariant quartic surfaces in projective 3-space: Abstract

 \section{Abstract}

 This paper is about the family of smooth quartic surfaces $X \subset \PP^{3}$ that are invariant under the Heisenberg group $H_{2,2}$.
-For a very general such surface $X$, we show that the Picard number of $X$ is 16 and determine its Picard group.
-It turns out that the general Heisenberg invariant quartic contains 320 smooth conics and that in the very general case, this collection of conics generates the Picard group.
+For a very generic $X$, we show that the Picard number of $X$ is 16 and determine its Picard lattice.
+It turns out that a very generic $X$ contains 320 irreducible conics which generate the Picard group of $X$.